BakermanLP/ModpackProjectRETv2/README.md

 * give the world a new look
 * Have a good technical time in Minecraft

-# FAQ
-## How can I get that Modpack ?
-* Install the atlauncher from <http://www.atlauncher.com>
-* Type in the search box Bakermanlp
-* press "New Instance" and let the game begin
-(Would be changed if this is a semi public or public pack)

-## Whats R.E.T. ?
-* Retired
-* Extremly
-* Technically

 ## Follow us on
 * Youtube: http://www.youtube.com/user/BakermanLP
 * Google+: https://plus.google.com/+BakermanlpDe